HL7/fhir-udap-security-ig/input/pagecontent/discovery.md

       <td><code>scopes_supported</code></td>
       <td><span class="label label-info">optional</span></td>
       <td>
         An array of one or more strings containing scopes supported by the Authorization Server.
-The server <strong>MAY</strong> support different subsets of these scopes for different client types or entities.
+The server <strong>MAY</strong> grant different subsets of these scopes for different client types or entities.
 Example for a server that also supports SMART App Launch v1 scopes:<br>
         <code>["openid", "launch/patient", "system/Patient.read", "system/AllergyIntolerance.read", "system/Procedures.read"]</code>
       </td>
     </tr>